TIGRLab/SCanD_project/README.md

 ```

-## Check tsv files
+## Check tsv file

-At any stage, before proceeding to the next stage and executing the codes for the subsequent phase, it's crucial to navigate to the data/local/logs folder and review the .tsv files for all pipelines from the previous stage.
-For instance, if you intend to execute stage 3 code, you must examine the .tsv files for both the fmriprep func and qsirecon pipelines.
+At any stage, before proceeding to the next stage and executing the codes for the subsequent phase, it's crucial to navigate to the Neurobagel/derivatives/processing_status.tsv and review the file for all pipelines from the previous stage.
+For instance, if you intend to execute stage 3 code, you must examine the processing_status.tsv for all the pipelins in stage 2.
 If no participants have encountered failures, you may proceed with running the next stage.
+You can also upload your file to [Neurobagel Digest](https://digest.neurobagel.org/) to gain more insight into the status of your pipelines and to filter them for easier review.

 However, if any participant has failed, you need to first amend the data/local/bids/participants.tsv file by including the IDs of the failed participants.
 After rectifying the errors, rerun the pipeline with the updated participant list.